Table of Contents

 Leukemia occurs when the precursor cells of the leukocytes, ie the white blood cells, degenerate in the bone marrow.
 They begin to proliferate uncontrollably and are washed out into other lymphatic organs and the blood.
 This has two consequences.
 Firstly, that the flooded organs such as lymph nodes and spleen greatly increase in size, and secondly, that the precursors of normal blood cells are displaced in the bone marrow.
 This mechanism leads to anemia, thrombocytopenia and granulocytopenia with the corresponding consequences (weakness, hypoxia, tendency to bleed, and susceptibility to infections).

-Note: Leukemia = pathological proliferation of the precursor cells of the white blood cells in the bone marrow with displacement of the precursor cells of the other blood cells.
+Note: Leukemia = pathological proliferation of the precursor cells of the white blood cells in the bone marrow with displacement of the precursors of the other blood cells.

 - Predominance of immature forms, especially blasts (myeloblasts or lymphoblasts) — disease defined by > 20 % blasts in the bone marrow

 - Symptoms due to marrow failure secondary to leukemic infiltration causing pancytopenia — anemia, leukopenia, and thrombocytopenia

 - Chromosomal abnormalities (e.g., Down Syndrome)